- One of its aims is to harmonise data protection processing across the EU.

-- The right to be informed, including the need for employers to explain how they would use the data.
+- The right to be informed, which includes the need for employers to explain how they would use this data.

-- The right of access, similar to those rights under the DPA and including revisions to the Subject Access Request (SAR).
+- The right of access, including revisions to the subject access request (SAR).

-- The right to rectification of data that is inaccurate or incomplete (again like the DPA).
+- The right to rectification of data that is inaccurate or incomplete.

 - The right to ‘be forgotten’ (data deleted) under certain circumstances.

-- The right to block or suppress processing of personal data (like the DPA).
+- The right to block or suppress processing of personal data.

-- The new right to data portability – allows employees to obtain and reuse their personal data for their own purposes across different services, under certain circumstances.
+- The right to data portability which allows employees to obtain and reuse their personal data for their own purposes across different services under certain circumstances.

-- The stricter requirements for obtaining consent to process data and employees must be able to withdraw their consent at any time, as easily as they have given it.
+- There are requirements for obtaining consent to process data and employees must be able to withdraw their consent at any time, as easily as they have given it.

-- Unlikely to be able to rely on ‘consent’ as an overall blanket clause in employee contracts after GDPR (on the basis that the power relationship means that consent will never be given in a true way), or even if consent is given it’s unlikely to be deemed as valid.
-Therefore, you will need a separate document to accompany an employee contract that states your legitimate business interests to allow you to process the data that you include.
+- Unlikely to be able to rely on ‘consent’ (on the basis that the power relationship means that consent will never be given in a true way), or even if consent is given it’s unlikely to be deemed as valid, so you will need to rely on your legitimate business interests to process the data.

-- Rights will extend to job applicants and the retention and processing of their CVs.
+- These rights will extend to job applicants and the retention and processing of their cvs.

-- As now, you’ll can only ask for, and hold, data that’s ‘adequate, relevant and limited to what is necessary’.
-The data must be for specific, explicit and legitimate purposes.
-(Be careful of holding any data that could be deemed discriminatory.)
+- Employers will only be able to ask for and hold data that’s ‘adequate, relevant and limited to what is necessary’.
+The data held should be for specific, explicit and legitimate purposes.
+Be careful of holding any data that could be deemed discriminatory.

-- “Pseudonymization” – for a process rendering data neither anonymous nor directly identifying.
-It’s the separation of data from direct identifiers (workers, employees, consultants or unsuccessful job applicants), so that linkage to an identity is not possible without additional information that’s held separately.
+- A new concept in European data protection law – “pseudonymization” – for a process rendering data neither anonymous nor directly identifying.
+It’s the separation of data from direct identifiers so that linkage to an identity is not possible without additional information that’s held separately.

-You still have an obligation to ensure that appropriate technical and organisational measures are taken to prevent unauthorised or unlawful processing, loss, damage or destruction of data.
-You must get confirmation that all your contractors who use this data e.g. payroll providers have in place their own procedures and policies to comply with GDPR.
+Employers have an obligation to ensure that appropriate technical and organisational measures are taken to prevent unauthorised or unlawful processing, loss, damage or destruction.
+You need to get confirmation that any of your contractors who use this data e.g. payroll providers have in place their own procedures and policies to comply with GDPR

-- Subject Access Requests – you will no longer be able to make a standard £10 charge for complying with any request.
-You will have a month to comply rather than the current 40 days.
-You can refuse or charge for requests that are manifestly unfounded or excessive and if you refuse a request then you must tell the individual within 1 month why and that they can complain to the ICO (Information Commissioner).
+- Subject Access Requests – employers will have a month to comply.
+You can refuse or charge for requests that are manifestly unfounded or excessive and if you refuse a request then you must tell the individual within 1 month why and that they can complain to the ICO .

-- New accountability principle – requires businesses to demonstrate that they comply with the data protection principles and states explicitly that it is their responsibility to do so.
+- Accountability principle which requires businesses to demonstrate that they comply with the data protection principles and states explicitly that it is their responsibility to do so.

 Data Protection Privacy Impact Assessments